SuperCowPowers/workbench/docs/core_classes/views/overview.md

 0   I   0.075     0.055   0.010         0.002          0.0010          0.0005        0.0015                      1
 1   I   0.150     0.100   0.025         0.015          0.0045          0.0040         0.0050                      2
 ```

-!!! note "Classes to construct View"
-    The SageWorks Classes used to construct viewss are currently in 'Core'.
-So you can check out the documentation for those classes here: [SageWorks View Creators](../core_classes/views/overview.md)

 The SuperCowPowers team is happy to anser any questions you may have about AWS and SageWorks.
 Please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)